 Strattera: ADHD Medication FAQ

-Strattera (atomoxetine) is a non-stimulant ADHD medication used to treat symptoms of attention deficit disorder in children and adults.
-Learn how it works, how it’s taken, and common side effects.
+Strattera (atomoxetine) is a non-stimulant ADHD medication used to treat symptoms of attention deficit hyperactivity disorder in children and adults.
+Learn how Strattera works, how it’s taken, and common side effects of the drug.

 What is Strattera for ADHD?